rtoken-project/rtoken-monorepo/README.md

 `RToken`, or Reedemable Token, is an _ERC20_ token that is 1:1 redeemable to its underlying _ERC20_ token.
-The underlying tokens are invested into interest earning assets specified by the saving strategy, for example into [_Compound_](http://compound.finance).
+The underlying tokens are invested into interest earning assets specified by the allocation strategy, for example into [_Compound_](http://compound.finance).
 Owners of the _rTokens_ can use a definition called _hat_ to configure who is the beneficiary of the accumulated interest. _RToken_ can be used for community funds, charities, crowdfunding,